-The 7,000-acre Neches River National Wildlife Refuge protects some of the highest-quality bottomland hardwood forest in the country and offers an extraordinary outdoor experience for Texas families and visitors from out of state.
+The 7,000-acre Neches River National Wildlife Refuge conserves some of the highest-quality bottomland hardwood forest in the country and offers an extraordinary outdoor experience for Texas families and visitors from out of state.

-Texas Conservation Alliance and its partners, Friends of the Neches River and Friends of the Refuge, have worked with the US Fish and Wildlife Service (USFWS) to establish eight marked trails, ranging from a one-fourth mile to seven miles.
-Most of the 25 miles of trail feature the exceptional bottomland hardwood forest habitat the refuge was created to protect.
+Texas Conservation Alliance, Friends of the Neches River, and Friends of the Neches River Refuge, have worked with the US Fish and Wildlife Service (USFWS) to establish eight marked trails, ranging from a one-fourth mile to seven miles.
+Most of the 20 miles of trail feature the exceptional bottomland hardwood forest habitat the refuge was created to protect.
 One trail runs along the Neches River.
 A longer, more challenging trail climbs into the pine uplands.
-On all the trails visitors will hear birds calling, catch a glimpse of ducks or herons, hear fish splash in a slough or the river, see wildflowers in season, and enjoy the beauty of native hardwood forests.
+Wood duck nest boxes erected this winter and food plots planted last fall offer visitors opportunities for special wildlife viewing.
+On all the trails visitors will hear birds calling, catch a glimpse of hawks or herons, hear fish splash in a slough or the river, see wildflowers in season, and enjoy the beauty of native hardwood forests.
+The refuge for wildlife also provides a refuge for people with visitorship quadrupling over the past year as individuals and family groups searched for a place to connect to nature.

 The Neches River National Wildlife Refuge is open each day from sunrise to sunset.
 It’s a good idea to check the Neches River NWR website, www.fws.gov/refuge/neches_river, before going, as the main road to the refuge can flood after heavy rains, resulting in temporary closure.
 The rules are simple: wear sensible shoes, take along snacks and plenty of water, don’t litter, keep your pets on a leash, and enjoy the wildlife without disturbing it.

-TCA and Friends of the Neches River has long been involved in building support for creation and expansion of the refuge.
+TCA has long been involved in building support for creation and expansion of the refuge.
 We encourage school groups, scout troops, church groups, garden clubs, civic organizations, chambers of commerce, tourist bureaus, and outdoor recreation clubs to volunteer or to plan an outing at the refuge.
 You’ll find it fun, educational, and a great way to connect with nature.

 The Importance of the Neches River Refuge